 Cumulative Impact Mapping

 Over the last decade I have led several projects that mapped at global, regional and local scales the cumulative impact of human activities on marine systems.
 The work began with developing the methodology to do so and applying it globally.
-Since then I have co-led projects to apply the methods regionally in Hawaii, Massachusetts, the California Current, South Africa, the Mediterranean (data and project descriptions available on my Products page), and recently in the Great Lakes and soon-to-be-released global update.
+Since then I have co-led projects to apply the methods regionally in Hawaii, Massachusetts, the California Current, South Africa, the Mediterranean (data and project descriptions available on my Products page), and in the Great Lakes and occasional global updates.
 For several of these efforts I have worked closely with policy makers and managers to integrate findings into management decisions.
 I have also been involved in several projects that have adapted the methodology to particular taxa (billfish and plankton, marine mammals and seabirds) with the aim of informing strategic action to better protect those species, and to all mapped marine taxa to identify global hotspots.
 I continue to explore ways to expand and adapt the methods to new systems and new questions, and to refine the methods as we learn more about where key gaps remain.

 Climate change impacts on biodiversity